Nrico/DocDone/README.md

-# QuietDone Backend
+# DocDone Backend

-Starter Express.js backend for the QuietDone SaaS application.
+Starter Express.js backend for the DocDone SaaS application.
 It accepts document uploads, analyzes content with OpenAI, and runs transformation tasks.
+The service responds with friendly, branded messages to make interaction simple and pleasant.

 ## Features
 - **/upload** – upload PDF, DOCX, TXT, or CSV files